 Please like, comment, and subscribe to my growing channel.
 I could really your support! 🙂

-If you try to take these outside you’ll probably get some really weird looks + you’re going to distract everyone around you given these are open back.
+If you try to take this outside you’ll probably get some peculiar looks + you’re going to distract everyone around you given these are open back.

 I would say they work well with most genres, but if you’re looking for a lot of bass slam with stuff like Rap, Hip-Hop, and EDM, I might look elsewhere.

 Thoughts from Stu’s notepad

-With the adapter, you’re not going to be able to plug it into a phone with certain style Otter box cases.
+- With the adapter, you’re not going to be able to plug it into a phone with certain style Otter box cases.
 I have the Samsung Galaxy S5, and I have to take the case off.
 This may not apply to the newer style Otter Boxes, as I’m still stuck in 2014. 😛

 Unfortunately, I would say no, even being as good as they are.
 The trouble is that the law of diminishing returns is very apparent here.

 What does that mean?

 It means that the increase in price does not match the increase in quality.
-You can get roughly 90-95% of the Grado sound with the SR80e.
+You can get roughly 90-95% of the Grado sound with the SR60/80e.
 No joke.
-The 1000e is about 10x the cost of the SR80e.
-Does it provide a 10x better sound?
-That would be a negative.